 Starwood Preferred Guest® Business Credit Card from American Express (Partner Offer)

+Limited Time Offer: Earn up to 35,000 Bonus Starpoints!
 If you qualify for a business card, this is the perfect companion to the SPG personal card above and includes all the same benefits.
 You can have both!
-You’ll receive your first year free and 25,000 bonus Starpoints after spending $5000 within the first 3 months.
+You’ll receive your first year free and 25,000 bonus Starpoints after spending $5000 within the first 3 months and an extra 10,000 bonus Starpoints after you make an additional $3,000 in purchases within the first 6 months.
 There is a $95 annual fee for this card after the first year.
 You can see full details for this offer and all the benefits here.